 The Pint X Project

-Oct 20, 2023
+Published on Oct 20, 2023

 Preface

-This is not a review or a tutorial, but a write-up of my efforts to transform the Pint X into the perfect street board.
+This is not a review or a tutorial, but a write-up of my efforts to transform the Pint X into my vision of the perfect street board.
 If you are looking for inspiration to improve how your own Pint X feels, you might learn something!
 If you are deciding whether or not to buy a Pint X vs another Onewheel model, this will also likely provide some unique insight compared to a traditional review.

 A little bit about me: I've been riding skateboards and any other board I can get under my feet for nearly 20 years, with 3 years and several thousand miles on Onewheels.
 I am coming at the Onewheel from a very demanding perspective – I have loads of experience riding downhill longboards and street skateboards, so in order for me to have fun on a Onewheel it needs to be able to carve smoothly, ride aggressively, and ride fast (within reason!).
 I've spent an inordinate amount of time tuning my Onewheels to ride exactly how I want them to, and hopefully this write-up helps some of you take a few shortcuts towards your perfect setup.